Ke'Bryan Hayes Preview, Player Props: Pirates vs. Brewers

-Ke'Bryan Hayes and his .413 on-base percentage over his past 10 games (104 points higher than his season-long percentage), will be in action for the Pittsburgh Pirates against the Milwaukee Brewers and Brandon Woodruff on September 5 at 6:35 PM ET.
+Ke'Bryan Hayes -- with a slugging percentage of .650 in his past 10 games, including three home runs -- will be in action for the Pittsburgh Pirates versus the Milwaukee Brewers, with Freddy Peralta on the mound, on September 6 at 12:35 PM ET.

-He collected two extra-base hits in his previous game (2-for-4 with a triple, a home run and an RBI) against the Brewers.
+He had a one-hit showing in his most recent game (1-for-4) against the Brewers.

 Ke'Bryan Hayes Game Info & Props vs. the Brewers